maazinalthaf/bubblebot/README.md

 ## Prerequisites:
 > You must have `nodejs18` and `npm` installed

+## Disclaimer:
+> This bot is intended for a limited number of servers and is not recommended for widespread deployment.
+Widespread deployment can impact bot performance severely.

 ## Installation:
 1. Clone this repository.
 2. Rename `example.env` to `.env` and insert your bot token.